vapte/PokerBots/README.md

 Installation:

 All modules listed except for numpy are part of the Python 3.4 Standard Library.
-The numpy module can be installed by entering

-‘python -m pip install numpy’
+Run ‘python -m pip install numpy’ to install numpy

-in the command line (“pip” is a package installation utility that comes standard with python 3.4).

 Running Player.py:

-Run ‘python Player.py’ in the command line
+Run ‘python Player.py’